hannahzziegler/women_in_TECH/README.md

 Each player in the game is allowed to use up to two power ups to help them throughout the competition.
 In addition to column values, a player can also type the words ‘power-up’ during their turn to initiate a randomly chosen power-up from the two that we have: invert and randomize.
 This power-up usage counts as the player’s turn.
 When a power-up is used, one of the power-up functions gets called, changes the board and returns the new board.
 <br>
 <br>
 After each turn or each use of a power-up, the player in the game should be able to see the current state of the board.
 If one player wins as a result of the Board.check_four() method confirming that they have four pieces in a row either vertically, horizontally or diagonally, a statement declaring the winner will print and the game will be over.
+After the winner gets declared, the user will get prompted to write to a file that stores the winning state of the board and a statement about the winner and loser for bragging rights and to exhibit with file statements.
+That file that is written will get saved into the directory where the user is playing the game, and then the game will end by showing credits.

 <br>
 <b>Project Attribution</b>